 - If you edit variation C, A will still get more exposure than B, but C will be served to 33% of traffic in the first hours, allowing the system to evaluate the new version of variation C.

 - If you add a new variation (D), it will initially be allocated 25% of the traffic, allowing the system to evaluate it, while still allocating A more than B, and B more than C.

 In short, when using Dynamic Allocation, you can and should edit your variations to weed out losing variations and try new ones.
 The algorithm is designed to constantly adjust and optimize the allocation so you get the best possible results.

 Note: The Probability to be Best is always calculated from the last edit of a variation until the current time, regardless of the time selected in an experience report.
-This may cause seeming discrepancies between the Probability to be Best and the primary metric when viewing reports in different time ranges, especially after editing an experience.
+This might cause seeming discrepancies between the Probability to be Best and the primary metric when viewing reports in different time ranges, especially after editing an experience.

-Explore vs. Exploit
+Explore vs. exploit

-When using a control group that serves a random variation, Dynamic Yield reduces the "Explore" rate, as it can use the control group for this purpose.
+When using a control group that serves a random variation, Dynamic Yield reduces the explore rate, as it can use the control group for this purpose.